LinkedSoftwareDependencies/Article-Reproducability/content/instantiation.md

 </figure>

 While Linked Data is based on the open-world assumption, our dependency injector will close the world when we enter the realm of OOP.
-This is because a close-world assumption is required for features such as default arguments: we have to assume that all the arguments that are available to the loader is everything there is.
+This is because a closed-world assumption is required for features such as default arguments: we have to assume that all the arguments that are available to the loader is everything there is.

 ### Defining object mappings